campbell17/helveticampbell/app/writing/essays/its-not-the-tool.md

 My favorite passage:

-> ”I want to lose weight, what are the best exercises to do?”
+> "I want to lose weight, what are the best exercises to do?"

 > Get down RIGHT THIS SECOND and start doing push ups.
 Go for a run in whatever clothes you already own.